hack-earth/swift-earth/README.md

 *Deprecated for now in favor of [hack-earth-kotlin](https://github.com/hack-earth/hack-earth-kotlin).*

-A Swift programming assistant.
-Let's keep this to ourselves for a bit while we see what comes of it.
+Idea for a Swift programming assistant.

 ## Functionality targets